steven-joruk/qoi/README.md

 ## To do

-- Make integer casts more strict to prevent overflows
+- Add errors and make integer casts more strict to prevent overflows
-- Test cases
+- More tests
 - Benchmarks
 - Fuzzing
 - Replace unsafe without reducing performance